markxnelson/weblogic-cafe/content/about/_index.md

 ---
 # About WebLogic Café

 Welcome to the WebLogic Café.
+This is the blog of Mark Nelson, an architect at Oracle, in the WebLogic team.
+I work with technologies like Docker, Kubernetes, Istio, OpenShift, ELK, Prometheus, Grafana, as well as developer focused technology areas like CI/CD.
+So that's the kind of thing I will be writing about here!

 ### Credits